ajeyverma/HardenSys/CLI_README.md

-# Windows Security Compliance CLI Tool
+# HardenSys CLI Tool

-A command-line interface for running Windows security compliance checks based on CIS benchmarks and security best practices.
+A command-line interface for running Windows and Linux security compliance checks based on CIS benchmarks and security best practices.

 ## Features